girldevelopit/gdi-featured-js-intro/README.md

 ##Intro to JavaScript
 Slides and materials are hosted at [http://roenok.github.io/gdi-intro-javascript/](http://roenok.github.io/gdi-intro-javascript/).

 This is the Girl Develop It Intro JavaScript course.
-Material based on original material by Sara Chipps, Pamela Fox, Alexis Goldstein, Izzy Johnston, Leo Newball, and Sylvia Richardson.
+Material based on original material by Sara Chipps, Pamela Fox, Alexis Goldstein, Izzy Johnston, Leo Newball, and Sylvia Pellicore.

 The course is meant to be taught in 4 two-hour sections.
 Each of the slides and practice files are customizable according to the needs of a given class or audience.